-Apple cider vinegar is a fermented food that has great antioxidant, anti-inflammatory, and anti-microbial properties.
-It can be used to treat acne, protect against heart disease and prevent premature aging.
+Apple cider vinegar is a fermented food that has potent antioxidant, anti-inflammatory, and anti-microbial properties.
+It can be used to treat acne, prevent heart disease and delay premature aging.

-In addition, apple cider vinegar is also composed of pectin, a soluble fiber that decreases the absorption of carbohydrates in the bowels, helping control blood sugar spikes.
-Therefore, apple cider vinegar can also help with weight loss and managing diabetes.
+In addition, apple cider vinegar consists of pectin, a soluble fiber that decreases the absorption of carbohydrates in the intestines, which helps control spikes in blood sugar.
+This makes apple cider vinegar a useful tool for weight loss and managing diabetes.

-This type of vinegar can be prepared at home or bought at supermarkets, and it can be easily included in your day-to-day diet.
+This type of vinegar can be prepared at home or purchased at supermarkets.
+It can be easily incorporated into your day-to-day diet.

 The main benefits of using apple cider vinegar include: